FOSSEE/sees/advanced_python/exercises.rst

 #.
 Create a sequence of images in which the damped oscillator
    (:math:`$e^{-x/10}sin(x)$`) slowly evolves over time.

+#.
+Given a list of numbers, find all the indices at which 1 is present.
+   numbers = [1, 1, 3, 4, 3, 6, 7, 8, 1, 2, 4, 1]

+#.
+Given a list of numbers, find all the indices at which 1 is present.
+   numbers = [1, 1, 3, 4, 3, 6, 7, 8, 1, 2, 4, 1].
+Solve the problem using a
+   functional approach.

 ..
    Local Variables:
    mode: rst